structurizr/dsl/docs/cookbook/groups/README.md

 # Groups

 The `group` keyword provides a way to define a named grouping of elements, which will be rendered as a boundary around those elements.
-See the [DSL language reference - group](../../language-reference.md) for more details.
+See [DSL language reference - group](../../language-reference.md#group) for more details.

 ## Example

-Here is an example of a system context diagram that uses groups to represent organisational boundaries.
+Here is an example of a system landscape diagram that uses groups to represent organisational boundaries.

 ```
 workspace {